GlobalSport/state-decorator/README.md

 # Limitations

-- Due to bundle size constraints and used in specific use cases only, _fast-clone_ library is used to clone state / props / arguments in conflicting actions and optimistic reducer use cases.
-In some edge cases (like clone moment objects), _fast-clone_ will fail.
-In that case, use Lodash cloneDeep implementation:
+- BREAKING: Since version 4, there's no third party function to clone lone state / props / arguments in conflicting actions and optimistic reducer use cases.
+A simplistic clone based on `JSON.stringify` / `JSON.parse` is provided but is very limited.
+In that case, it's adivsed to use Lodash cloneDeep implementation:

 ```typescript
 import cloneDeep from 'lodash.cloneDeep';